The Bankrate promise

 - Asking for help from friends and family may not be an ideal solution, but they may still be willing to work with you.
 Determine an appropriate repayment plan, or if you have a large emergency and don’t know if you will be able to repay, they may be willing to help as a gift rather than a loan.

 Compare rates before taking out a loan

 If you decide an emergency loan is the right decision, compare loan rates before you apply.
-As long as you have a source of income, you should be able to find a lender that will work with you.
-But you should still consider alternatives to avoid paying interest when you don’t have a job.
+As long as you have a source of income, you should be able to find a lender that will work with you, but it’s wise to consider the alternatives to avoid paying interest, especially if finances are already tight.